It is a selective serotonin and norepinephrine reuptake inhibitor used to treat depression, anxiety disorder, and pain.

 Or within 14 days after the MAOI is stopped.
-Allow at least 5 days after stopping duloxetine before starting an MAOI.
+Allow at least five days after stopping duloxetine before starting an MAOI.

-Combinations of SNRIs and MAOIs can lead to serious, sometimes fatal reactions, including very high body temperature, muscle stiffness, rapid fluctuations in heart rate and blood pressure, extreme agitation that progresses to delirium, and coma.
+Combining SNRIs and MAOIs can lead to severe, sometimes fatal reactions, including very high body temperature, muscle stiffness, rapid heart rate and blood pressure fluctuations, extreme agitation that progresses to delirium, and coma.

-The fluoxetine (Prozac, Serafem), paroxetine (Paxil, Paxil CR, Pexeva), fluvoxamine (Luvox) and quinidine increase blood levels of the duloxetine reduce their metabolism in the liver.
+Fluoxetine (Prozac, Sarafem), paroxetine (Paxil, Paxil CR, Pexeva), fluvoxamine (Luvox), and quinidine increase blood levels of the duloxetine and reduce their metabolism in the liver.
 Such combinations can increase the adverse effects of duloxetine.

-The combination of duloxetine with aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), warfarin (Coumadin), or other drugs that are associated with bleeding may increase the risk of bleeding.
+The combination of duloxetine with aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), warfarin (Coumadin), or other associated drugs may increase the risk of bleeding.
 Duloxetine itself is associated with bleeding.

-Duloxetine has an enteric coating that prevents dissolution until it reaches a segment of the gastrointestinal tract that has a pH greater than 5.5.
+Duloxetine has an enteric coating that prevents dissolution until it reaches a segment of the gastrointestinal tract with a pH greater than 5.5.
 In theory, drugs that increase the pH in the gastrointestinal system (for example, Prilosec) can cause the early release of duloxetine.

 Conditions that slow gastric emptying (for example, diabetes) can cause premature breakdown of duloxetine.

-However, administration of duloxetine with an antacid or famotidine (Axid) did not significantly affect the absorption of duloxetine.
-Duloxetine can reduce the breakdown of desipramine (Norpramine), leading to increased blood levels of desipramine and possible side effects.
+However, the administration of duloxetine with an antacid or famotidine (Axid) did not significantly affect the absorption of duloxetine.
+Duloxetine can reduce the breakdown of desipramine (Norpramin), leading to increased blood levels of desipramine and possible side effects.

 Is it safe to take duloxetine in pregnancy or while breastfeeding?